 (Per-Bed Planning Benchmarks):

 Use these as budgeting guides; actual pricing depends on resident acuity, claims history, state venue, and controls.
-Recent industry data shows assisted living claim severity exceeds skilled nursing and has risen further in 2024, which is why ranges can be wide.
+Recent industry data shows the senior living loss rate climbing about 4% a year on rising claim severity, which is why ranges can be wide.
+See Recent Prices for the underlying benchmark figures.

 If your General and Professional Liability Insurance is priced together (combined liability):